codeBelt/generate-template-files/README.md

 #### `IReplacerSlotQuestion`

-Below is an example of what you receive from the `onComplete` callback.
+Below is an example of a `IReplacerSlotQuestion`

 ```javascript
 {question: 'Insert model name', slot: '__model__'}